Raising Manager

 [after]The limit is reached.[/raising-counter]

-It is possible to specify several limits for the limit attribute, by separating the different limits by /
+It is possible to specify several limits for the limit attribute, by separating the different limits by /, like this:

 [raising-counter data=data limit=50/100]